W4545/ScriptExecutor/README.md

 ./gradlew build
 ```

+### How to Download
+Prebuilt jar files are available on github in the releases section [here](https://github.com/jack4545/ScriptExecutor/releases).

 ### How to Install

 Place the produced jar file into the plugins folder and run the server.